uclaioes/bayren-atlas/methods_.md

 Unfortunately, a total consumption value is not provided by this tool due to updated masking protocol.
 Although reverse calculation of individual masked use types has always been impossible due to masking protocols, the total option has been removed in an abundance of caution.

-The energy consumption by building size map and data tables includes two usetypes: mutli-family and nonres.
+The energy consumption by building size map and data tables includes two usetypes: mutli-family and non-residential (non-res).
 Multi-family refers to the residential use type described above.
 Nonres is the combined total of commercial, institutional, and other parcel use types.

 ## **US Census/American Community Survey Data**